 - Selfridges Group has a Remuneration Committee which reviews compensation for the Company's directors, Executive Committee and senior team members once a year. - The Company has clear pay structures based on grade, seniority and responsibility, with commission schemes in place in retail areas and bonus schemes in place for retail managers and head office or back of house roles.
-Bonus schemes are aligned with the Company's performance and individual performance, as well as behaviours in line with the Company's Strategy and Values. - There is a long term incentive plan in place for the Executive Committee and a small additional group of senior management in key roles to assist with retention and to align decisions and behaviours with the long-term success of the Company.
+Bonus schemes are aligned with the Company's performance and individual performance, as well as behaviours in line with the Company's Vision, Purpose and Values. - There is a long-term incentive plan in place for the Executive Committee and a small additional group of senior management in key roles to assist with retention and to align decisions and behaviours with the long-term success of the Company.

-6. StakeholderRelationshipsand Engagement
+6. Stakeholder Relationships and Engagement

-- The board and Executive Committee believe that engagement with stakeholders is key to the success of the business. - Shareholder engagement: there are regular meetings between Selfridges and its parent company directors.
+- The Board and Executive Committee believe that engagement with stakeholders is key to the success of the business. - Shareholder engagement there are regular meetings between Selfridges and its parent company directors.
 There are cross-directorships between Selfridges and Selfridges Group; knowledge is shared on a regular basis; there are monthly business review meetings to provide oversight of strategic plans, capital expenditure and budgets. - There is regular and structured engagement with representatives of the parent companies via Selfridges Group and directors from Canada. - Team member engagement: ensuring team members feel informed, involved and inspired at Selfridges is vital to the continued success of the Company.
-Team member engagement tools and activities enable the directors to ask for, listen to and respond to the views, questions, concerns and ideas of team members.
+Team member engagement tools and activities enable the Directors to ask for, listen to and respond to the views, questions, concerns and ideas of team members.
 In many cases, this will include workers employed by concession partners, suppliers, or agencies, as well as those directly employed.
-At the start of the year, team members are briefed on the Selfridges Strategy at 'Open House' - an immersive multimedia exhibition for all team members that brings the strategy and plans to life.
+At the start of the year, senior leaders were briefed on the Selfridges Strategy at an 'Open House' event - an immersive multimedia exhibition for all team members that brings the strategy and plans to life.
+The Strategy was then cascaded down through the organisation to all team members through team briefings and using digital tools.
 Other feedback mechanisms for meeting team members include site visits and floor walks.
 Digital tools include Yammer - a social communications platform; and Selfridges' team members are encouraged to join and create new communities, such as Green Warriors, Values Ambassadors, a Well Being community, and Women in STEM (to name but a few).
 There are Good Morning Selfridges team briefings; Selfridges Celebrates events; digital newsletters; as well as listening groups.